NVE/RunoffTestData/README.md

 ```

 ### Updating data

-The datasets were generated using R code available in the folder /R.
+The datasets were generated using R function load_runoff_data available in the folder /R.